 Read quickly and learn what you can, I told myself.
 And try not to let other people’s biases color my reading.

-However, I started reading with the expectations of immature writing and a clingy, weak heroine.
+Still, I couldn’t help but expect immature writing and a clingy, weak heroine.

 Was the writing immature?
-Yes, yes, it was.
+Yes, it was.
 Inconsistent, too.
-It looks as if Meyer figured out after the first few chapters how to write stronger (more bearable) dialogue and to show conflicted thoughts without an overuse of em-dashes.
+It looks as if it took Meyer a few chapters to figure out how to write stronger (bearable) dialogue and to show conflicted thoughts without an overuse of em-dashes.

 Was Bella Swan (oh, what a name) as clingy and weak as reviewers describe her?
 Yes, yes, she was.

-However, from the very beginning, I noticed aspects of her personality that I was surprised no one had mentioned.
+However, I saw aspects of her personality from the beginning that no one had mentioned.